npinochet/cornershop-frontend-test/README.md

 * I used plain old css and Flexbox since that's what I'm used to.
 There is a main stylesheet in 'src' and local stylesheets with every component.
 I may use some inline styles if it's something minor, since it's more practical.

-* I used Redux to keep the main state of the app, and to make API calls, because that's what I'm used to, also I think it works well enough.
+* I used Redux to keep the main state of the app, and to make API calls, because that's what I'm used to, I think it works well enough.

 * I made most of my commits on 'master' with simple messages, since git practices like Git Flow are meant to be use with teams where a lot of cocurrent code is being written.

+* I used Cypress to make some simple and general behavioral tests, which covers cases from creating counters, adding +1, deleting, searching and sharing.

 ## Overview